butla/falcon/docs/user/tutorial.rst

         ├── __init__.py
         └── test_app.py

-Falcon supports unit testing its API object by simulated HTTP requests.
+Falcon supports unit testing its API object by simulating HTTP requests.
-There's two styles of writing tests - using built-in unittest module, and with Pytest (more details can be found in :ref:`testing reference <testing>`).
-Pytest may not be a part of Python's standard library, but it allows for more "pythonic" test code than unittest which is highly influenced by Java's JUnit.
+There are two styles of writing tests - using built-in unittest module, and with pytest (more details can be found in :ref:`testing reference <testing>`). pytest may not be a part of Python's standard library, but it allows for more "pythonic" test code than unittest which is highly influenced by Java's JUnit;
-Therefore, we'll stick with Pytest.
+therefore, we'll stick with pytest.
 Let's install it

 .. code:: bash